 - Is crowdfunding the best option?
 Consider the alternatives – grants, angel investment, existing revenues, partnering, etc. Could it be that crowdfunding conflicts with your longer-term funding plan?
 For example, the majority of equity-based crowdfunding pitches tend to overvalue their business which is likely to lead to consequences in further funding rounds (Series A).

 - Are you ready to go public with your venture?
 Crowd investors are like you – inquisitive – there will be questions and lots of them before the funding is secured.
 Do you have the time and patience to interact with your multiple backers?
 On the up-side, this process creates a network of advocates that will further your venture when they choose to invest.

 We have experience of developing pitches and securing funding from Crowdfunding Platforms.
-If you would like our opinion on your venture’s chance of success, please complete our information request form here and we will be in touch to discuss.
+If you would like our opinion on your impact venture’s chance of success, please complete our information request form and we will be in touch.

 The regulations that hampered the scaling of crowdfunding on an international stage are being relaxed and it is safe to say it is a form of alternative business funding that is here to stay.
 The market is maturing (watch and see if the leading equity platforms move towards an asset management model in the near future) and the numbers are impressive.
 Crucially, this is a viable funding option for entrepreneurial teams looking to act on global challenges because there are like-minded investors involved in crowdfunding.

 We would welcome any feedback from you and would be happy to answer any questions about crowdfunding.
 Get in touch!